josmas/config_files/readme.md

 For now only tmux, nvim, zellij and alacritty are available.
 This also means that the dot_config-nvim repo mentioned above is not being used anymore.

 For tmux, make sure to install [TPM](https://github.com/tmux-plugins/tpm) and then use `ctrl + I` to pull in the plugins.
+Also to have sessionx working, bat and fzf need to be installed.

 ## How to use stow